Winter Recreation

 Ski/Snowboard

 Big Sky’s go-to winter activity.
-Big Sky Resort and Moonlight Basin collectively offer 5,512 acres, 220 ski runs, and 4,350 vertical feet.
-The 26 lifts are able to move 35,000 people per hour, but usually only cater to about 2,500 skiers and riders per day – that means virtually no lift lines.
+Big Sky Resort, now encompassing Moonlight Basin, offers 5,750 acres and 4,350 vertical feet of skiing.
+The 29 lifts are able to move 35,000 people per hour, but usually only cater to about 2,500 skiers and riders per day – that means virtually no lift lines.

 Also close by is Bridger Bowl, an hour and thirty-minute drive North in Bozeman.
-Though smaller than Big Sky and Moonlight, Bridger is know for it’s phenomenal expert side-country terrain.
+Though smaller than Big Sky, Bridger is know for it’s phenomenal expert side-country terrain.

 Nordic Skiing